 Serenity Lane offers education and support for family members and others who are significant to the person addicted to alcohol and other drugs.
 We encourage family members or significant others/friends of our patients to attend the program to learn how the disease has affected them.

 The Family Program includes lectures and films about various dynamics of the disease, group education sessions, discussion groups, and other activities.
 Discussion group sessions allow participants to share their feelings and concerns about how the disease has affected them.
 Educational groups help participants understand their own powerlessness and inability to manage the disease.
 Patients and family members communicate about how the disease has affected each of them with the goal of starting the process of healing.

 The focus is on family roles and improving communication skills.
 Lectures, readings, small and large group discussions and role-playing activities help participants develop skills and tools they can use in everyday life.

 IMPORTANT NOTICE to any family members or friends who wish to visit the residential patients at our Coburg campus:

 - All family and friends will be required to attend weekend programming in order to visit with the patients.

 - No one will be allowed through the gate before or during visiting hours that have not attended the family orientation and/or the family program that day.

 - Upon arrival on campus, you must attend a mandatory 15 min orientation first.
-Go straight into this class the moment you are checked in either by front reception or in the family center .
-The class will meet in the Staff Cafeteria at 8:30am where you will be informed about what is and is not allowed on campus and we will cover all the rules.
+Go straight into this orientation the moment you are checked in either by front reception or in the family center.
+The orientation will begin promptly at 8:45am in the cafeteria.
+For our patient's safety, you will be informed about what is and is not allowed on campus and we will cover all the rules.
 Any packages brought in for patients must be left in that room and staff will go through them before giving them to the patients.

 - No RV's are allowed on campus due to space issues.